VUEngine/vuengine.github.io/documentation/tutorial/pong-game-state.md

 ## Entering the Pong State

 We need to create the `PongState` in order to being able to transition to it.
 To do so, create the folder *source/States/PongState* and two files: *source/States/PongState/PongState.h* and *source/States/PongState/PongState.c*.
-The new state needs to override the `enter` method make the screen to fade in since the previous state left it dark:

 ```cpp
 singleton class PongState : GameState